 Greenhouses are also where your parents always were when you were younger!
-But, there are a lot of different types of greenhouses, and one might suit you better than another.
+But there are a lot of different types of greenhouses, and one might suit you better than another, such as:

-- Lean-to greenhouse – Also known as a ‘wall’ greenhouse that utilises an existing structure to stand
+- Lean-to greenhouse: Also known as a ‘wall’ greenhouse.
+This type features a design that utilises an existing structure to stand.

-- Detached greenhouse – A standalone building, popular for larger gardens
+- Detached greenhouse: A standalone building, as the name suggests, popular for larger gardens.

 Are usually made with an aluminium frame.
 They’re lightweight and strong and let in a lot of light.
 Although, metal will conduct heat away from your plants.